cpe200-158-sec1/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: compare number in array

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: no swap

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: [x,x*x]

 4. Why we need flag variable ?

-Answer:
+Answer: check swap if no swap sort is complete

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: slower.sort is complete